Taur3an/AEGIS---AI-Evaluation-and-Guard-Intelligence-System/README.md

-📊 **Multi-dimensional Scoring** - Specialized evaluation logic for each risk category 🧪 **Dynamic Testing** - Automated test scenario generation and execution 🎯 **LM Studio Support** - Run uncensored local models for effective red teaming ⭐ NEW
+📊 **Multi-dimensional Scoring** - Specialized evaluation logic for each risk category 🧪 **Dynamic Testing** - Automated test scenario generation and execution 🎯 **LM Studio Support** - Run uncensored local models for effective red teaming ⭐ NEW 🧩 **Modular Architecture** - Extensible design for adding new risk categories 🖥️ **Web Interface** - Gradio-based GUI for easy interaction ⭐ NEW 🔧 **CLI Tools** - Command-line interface for automation ⭐ NEW

 ## 🏗️ System Architecture